jaumlrc/ProphET/README.md

 **Adding third party programs to the $PATH enviroment**

-EMBOSS and BEDTools folders also have to be added to the $PATH environment, prior to run ProphET INSTALL.pl installation.
+EMBOSS and BEDTools folders also have to be added to the $PATH environment prior to run ProphET INSTALL.pl installation.
 This can be done using the following command:
 ```
 PATH=$PATH:<path/to/EMBOSS/>
 PATH=$PATH:<path/to/BEDTools>